-The same financial relief in proceedings for dissolution as those available to a married person namely:
+Civil partners are entitled to the same financial relief in proceedings for dissolution as those available to a married person namely:

 If civil partners wish to separate and dissolve their civil partnership, they must apply to the court for a civil partnership dissolution order which is largely equivalent to a divorce in relation to a marriage, but with some notable differences.
-Our family solicitors have significant experience in dealing with the legal implications of a civil partnership breakdown and have aided many clients across Essex, London and further afield.
+Our family lawyers have significant experience in dealing with the legal implications of a civil partnership breakdown and have aided many clients across Essex, London and further afield.

-There is only one ground for a Dissolution Order which is the irretrievable breakdown of the Civil Partnership which must be evidenced by one of the four supporting facts.
-Unlike the divorce provisions, adultery cannot be cited to support the dissolution of the Civil Partnership.
+There is only one ground for a Dissolution Order which is the irretrievable breakdown of the civil partnership which must be evidenced by one of the four supporting facts.
+Unlike the divorce provisions, adultery cannot be cited to support the dissolution of the civil partnership.
 The four grounds that can be cited are unreasonable behaviour, two years separation, five years separation and desertion.

 To proceed based upon unreasonable behaviour, the court must be satisfied that the respondent has behaved in such a way that the applicant cannot reasonably be expected to live with them.

 The final ground is that of desertion.
-One party deserts another where they cease to cohabit with their Partner for a period of two years without the consent of the other (and therefore petitioning) Partner.
+One party deserts another where they cease to cohabit with their partner for a period of two years without the consent of the other (and therefore petitioning) partner.

-Civil Partners have the same rights as married couples on divorce to a fair division of property, pensions and income and any other assets and contact that is appropriate and suitable for any children.
+Civil partners have the same rights as married couples on divorce to a fair division of property, pensions and income and any other assets and contact that is appropriate and suitable for any children.
 In most cases, the Court will expect you to try and resolve matters with the assistance of a mediator before applying for an Order.

 If you require advice about civil partnership dissolution, our specialist Tier 1 Legal 500 family team offer a free 30-minute initial meeting*.
 We will provide you with general advice which will enable you to plan the best way forward.